guillain/CoreBot-framework/doc/logic.md

 The idea here is to describe the framework logic and how globally it works.

-Basically, the following order is apply on a scenario:
+Basically, the following order is applied on a scenario:
-1/ Launcher
-2/ Controller
-3/ Component
+1/ Launcher: start the daemon for a specific Business Messaging 2/ Controller: loaded during the start-up
+3/ Component: loaded when triggered (new msg)

 ## Launcher
 The starter comes with the *launcher* (app/launcher) and it's use to run